 The lower half of simple column stills very much resembles that of a pot still, and includes a copper pot and vapor cone.
 At the top of the vapor cone, alcohol vapor is directed into the bottom of a column.
 The column contains packing material or removable plates that allow for the condensation, redirection (down the column), and re-distillation of alcohol vapor and distillate.
 Plates are often simply flat perforated discs of copper.
 Alcohol vapor moves upward through the perforations.
 Some of the vapor will condense and some will move on.
 The condensed liquid builds up on top of the plates and liquid continues to bubble up through it.
 Once the liquid level above a plate is high enough, it will flow down a "downcomer," which is simply a pipe that allows liquid to overflow down to the plate below.
 There are many other plate designs, but this one is very common, very simple, and very effective.

 For most applications, dephlegmators are not necessary.
 Many craft distilleries do not even employ the use of this technology.
-However for some applications they are useful.
+However for some applications, like making very high proof neutral grain spirits or fuel alcohol, they are useful.

-Dephlegmators are sometimes incorporated into column still designs and are devices that work in a similar fashion to the copper packing and plates listed in the column still section above.
+A dephlegmator is sometimes incorporated into the top of a column still design.
+It is a device that works in a similar fashion to the copper packing and plates listed in the column still section above.
 However, there is one big difference.
 In the examples above, reflux is the result of passive or "natural cooling" caused by material temperature differentials between the boiler and the top of the column.
-Dephlegmators use "active cooling" to cause condensation of alcohol vapor and induce reflux action.
+A dephlegmator uses "active cooling" to force the condensation of vapor and induce reflux action.

 Anatomy of a Dephlegmator